WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-25-deploy-kubernetes-azure-devops.md

 This implementation is more a proof of concept than a best practice.
 In a real-world project, you should use different stages, for example, build, deploy-test, and deploy-prod.
 Right now, every build (if it's not a pull request) deploys to test and prod.
 Usually, you want some tests or checks after the test deployment.

-The pipeline is also getting quite long and the OrderApi and CustomerApi share a lot of code which is currently redundant in both pipelines.
-Here it would be good to use templates to remove these redundancies.
+The pipeline is also getting quite long and it would be nice to move different parts to different files using templates.

-Another nice feature would be if the deployment could tell the URL to reach the deployed service.
-Currently, it's only giving instructions on how to get the URL using PowerShell.

 I will implement all these best practices and even more over the next couple of posts.